edmondmarv/Interactive-Lab-Hub/Lab 3/README.md

 * User: "Hi Thomas.
 I bought a new t-shirt"
 * Smart Closet: "Hi!
 Please tell me more about your new t-shirt"
 * User: "Sure.
 The color is black, the size is large, and the fabric is cotton"
+* Smart Closet: "New T-shirt.
+Color is black.
+Size is large.
+Fabric is cotton"
 * Smart Closet: "Sounds like a good pick up.
 Please insert when you're ready"
 * User: [ places new t-shirt in smart closet ]